 $10,000 in MRR = 10 new clients at $1,000/month

-So now the goal is simpler.
-Instead of trying to get to an arbitrary target like revenue, now we know all the marketing effort leads to getting 30 consultations.
+Now you’ve created a simpler goal.
+Instead of trying to get to an arbitrary target like revenue, we know all the marketing efforts lead to getting 30 consultations.
 In a 6-month plan, that’s 5 per month.
 Certainly attainable!

 Note: If you don’t like the numbers, you can make adjustments in the model.
 Maybe you’re the type that if they get on a call with you it’s almost certain they become a client.
 Great!
 You can change the model to reflect a 50% close rate, and now your goal is only 20 consultations.